NSU Music Alumni

 Recent Alumni News:

-Hayley Lutz (BME 2016) is a music teacher at Dove Science Academy in Tulsa.
+Hayley Lutz (BME 2016) is pursuing a degree in law at the University of Tulsa.

 Joe Barger (BA Jazz Studies 2016) recently graduated with a M.M. in Jazz Studies from University of Central Oklahoma and accepted a position teaching for Western Heights Public Schools.